adeelmalik78/DatabaseCode_by_objects/README.md

 This repository demonstrates how to organize database scripts in directories organized by database objects.

+## Directory Structure
 Here is the high-level overview of the directory structure.
 Note that there is a directory for each schema (`schema1`, `schema2` and `schema3`).
 These directories could also be renamed to match database names in case you are store scripts for MSSQL or other similar databases.
 ```
 .
 ├── README.md